-7. Compare the two green seal numbers on the BMD Cart with the numbers on the Seals Report.
+6. Compare the two green seal numbers on the BMD Cart with the numbers on the Seals Report.
 If correct, initial the report and proceed.
 If not, notify the Coordinator.

-- 8. Break the two green seals and put them in the BMD Police Envelope.
+- 7. Break the two green seals and put them in the BMD Police Envelope.

-Caution: Do not break any other seals, numbered or otherwise, on the actual BMD. - 9.
+Caution: Do not break any other seals, numbered or otherwise, on the actual BMD. - 8.
 Using the silver barrel key from the BMD Key Envelope, open the front and back of the BMD Cart.
-Inside you should have a BMD Supply Package, extension cord, and black floor mat.
+Inside you should have a BMD Supply Package, extension cord, black floor mat, and BMD sign.

-(Items a-c are in a Ziploc bag)
+(Items a - c are in a Ziploc bag)